albert-decatur/dotfiles/dpkg.md

 pinentry-curses
 tor-arm # monitor tor traffic
-paperkey # helps preserve GPG keys on paper! anacron # cron for boxes not up 24/7
+paperkey # helps preserve GPG keys on paper! dcfldd # like dd but extra features
+bmap-tools # like dd but faster
+anacron # cron for boxes not up 24/7
 nwipe # wipe devices
 pv # see progress of a pipe.
 I know you're impatient